 Mr. Lane and Mr. Kennedy made very impressive speeches to Mrs. Moore at the Halton School Board.
 God had prepared her ears and her heart for their impassioned pleas.
 We rented the northern part of the building for $1.00 per square foot.
 It included all the utilities, heat to the building, upkeep of the grounds and snow plowing.

-School opened on Monday, September 13, 1982 with 62 students, 4 teachers and a headmaster by the name of Mark Kennedy.
+School opened on Monday, September 13, 1982, with 62 students, four teachers, and a headmaster by the name of Mark Kennedy.